-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-High school diploma is required and GED is accepted

-- High school diploma is required and GED is not accepted - High school diploma or equivalent is not required
+Check the appropriate box to identify your high school completion requirement for degree-seeking entering Χ High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required

-C4 Does your institution require or recommend a general college-preparatory program for degreeseeking students?
+C4 Does your institution require or r seeking students? ecommend a gen eral college-prepa aratory program for degree-

+Require

+Recommend

-Recommend Neither require nor recommend
+Χ Neither require nor recommend

+-

-C5 Distribution of high school units required and/or recommended.
-Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
-If you use a different system for calculating units, please convert.
+C5 Distribution of high school units required and/or r ecommended.
+Sp ecify the distribution of academic

+Units Units

+T Required Recommended

+Total academic units

+English

+Mathematics

+Science

+Of these, units that must be

+lab

+Foreign language

+Social studies

+History

+Academic electives

+Computer Science

+Visual/Performing Arts

+Other (specify)

 C6-C7: Basis for Selection

-C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies:
+C6 Do you have an open admission po licy, under which v rirtually all seconda ry school graduates or students with

-X Open admission policy as described above for all students
+Χ Open admission policy as describ ed above for all st tudents

-Open admission policy as described above for most students, but-selective admission for out-of-state students selective admission to some programs other (explain):
+Open admission policy as describ ed above for mos t students, but

+selective admission for out-of-s state students

+Χ selective admission to some pr ograms

+other (explain):

-C7 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.
+C7 Relative importance of each of the following academic and nonacademic factors in your first-time,